adjustleads/vad-node/README.md

 ### 2. Extracting, Padding, and Saving MP3 Segments (`processMP3Segments`)

-This function takes an input MP3, a list of start/end timestamps (in seconds), extracts those segments, adds padding, concatenates them, and saves the result as a new MP3 file using the **original sample rate**.
+This function takes an input MP3, a list of start/end timestamps (in **milliseconds**), extracts those segments, adds padding, concatenates them, and saves the result as a new MP3 file using the **original sample rate**.

 ```javascript
 const { processMP3Segments, checkLameInstallation } = require('adjustleads-vad-node')